 The accountancy program is a replica of the accountancy degree offered at OSU’s College of Business in Corvallis.
 The OSU College of Business is one of 160 institutions worldwide to have achieved accreditation for its accountancy program by the Association to Advance Collegiate Schools of Business.
 AACSB is the internationally recognized accreditation organization for university business programs.

 Accounting courses are completed during the junior and senior years at OSU-Cascades.
-All lower division course work for OSU-Cascades is offered by COCC and/or Ecampus.
+Lower division course work is offered by OSU-Cascades, COCC and/or Ecampus.

 The College of Business operates with a Professional School model of education.
 This means students complete pre-business courses as freshmen and sophomores before applying for admission to the Professional School program at OSU-Cascades.
-A student must be admitted to the Professional School to register for upper-division courses within the academic programs offered at Cascades.
-Admission to the Professional School at Cascades does not concurrently admit a student to the Professional School at Corvallis.
-If transferring to Corvallis, a student must be approved for entry to the Corvallis program and seek advising from the Corvallis campus.
+A student must be admitted to the Professional School to register for upper-division courses within the academic programs offered at OSU-Cascades.
+Admission to the Professional School at OSU-Cascades does not concurrently admit a student to the Professional School at OSU-Corvallis.
+If transferring to OSU-Corvallis, a student must be approved for entry to the OSU-Corvallis program and seek advising from the OSU-Corvallis campus.